AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 }

-/* Hibernate mode transition start setting */
+/* the Hibernate mode transition start setting */

-/* (1) Set for Hibernate mode transtion.*/
+/* (1) Set for the Hibernate mode transtion.*/

 Hibernate_transition = true;